 The Ancascocha Trek

-Named after a reservoir lake, this trek is doable in 4 or 5 days and is the ultimate choice for those seeking solitude from the crowded trails.
-Starting in the town of Soraypampa, the first day involves almost 8 hours of hiking through strenuous terrain with a maximum altitude of 5000 meters.
-The second day does its best to out-do the first with 10 hours of hiking at altitude.
+Named after a reservoir lake, this trek is doable in 4 or 5 days and is the choice for those seeking solitude from the crowded trails.
+Starting in the town of Soraypampa, the first day has almost 8 hours of hiking through strenuous terrain with a maximum altitude of 5000 meters.
+The second day does its best to outdo the first with 10 hours of hiking at altitude.
 As difficult as it may be, the views are second to none and the crisp air is as fresh as it gets.
 You may be ready for a descent at this point but that’s still one day away.
-The third day is another one spent at altitude, albeit less tiresome than the previous two.
-Passing through monstrous valleys and red-tinted mountains is a unique experience that many will never have the chance to see.
+The third day is another one spent at altitude, albeit less tiring than the previous two.
+Passing through huge valleys and red tinted mountains is a unique way that many will never have the chance to see.

 What to see in the Ancascocha trek?

 Humantay sits snugly between Humantay Mountain and Salkantay Mountain.
 In fact, it is a popular branch-off hike when trekking along the Salkantay Trail, an incredibly scenic alternative to the Inca Trail.
 Humantay falls along the Vilcabamba mountain range

 Humantay Lake is most well known for its insanely bright blue and green water and its snow-capped mountain backdrop.
 These colors come from the mineral filled runoff from the melting glaciers around the Humantay and Salkantay Mountains.

 This is off a beaten path trek with its spectacular scenery and views of the colorful valley landscapes, with multiple high passes, rocky terrain, turquoise lakes, and snow peaks.
 See traditional Stone houses in local farming villages where people keep the culture alive and of course Machu Picchu.